terminological/roogledocs/README.md

 PLEASE HEAD TO THE [BETA TEST DISCUSSION](https://github.com/terminological/roogledocs/discussions/2) WITH YOUR GMAIL ADDRESS IF YOU WANT TO PARTICIPATE.

-R library to perform limited interactions with Google docs (and maybe one day slides) in R via the Java API library.
+R library to perform limited interactions with Google docs and slides in R via the Java API library.
 The purpose being to support Google docs as a platform for interactive development and documentation of data analysis in R for scientific publication, although it is not limited to this purpose.
 The workflow supported is a parallel documentation and analysis